fhrt811/Income_Prediction/README.md

 - income: >50K, <=50K.

-This Application will predict the salary of a person
+This Application will predict the salary of a person.